WPBM-CD

-WPBM-CD, virtual channel 31 (UHF digital channel 15), is a low-powered, Class A religious independent television station licensed to Scottsville, Kentucky, United States.
+WPBM-CD (channel 31) is a low-power, Class A religious independent television station in Scottsville, Kentucky, United States.
 The station is owned by Scottsville businessman and minister Marvey B. Wood and his late wife, Frances.
 They are the sole owners of the station, doing business as Proclaim Broadcasting, Inc.

-The station's studio and transmitter site is located along U.S. Route 31E near Barren River Lake in rural northeastern Allen County not too far from the county's northeastern boundary with Barren County.
-WPBM upgraded to a full HD signal in March 2018.
+WPBM-CD's studio and transmitter site are located along U.S. Route 31E near Barren River Lake in rural northeastern Allen County, not too far from the county's northeastern boundary with Barren County.

 History

+The Cookeville years

-Originally licensed to and serving Cookeville, Tennessee, the statuon began its first incarnation on July 1, 1982 under the callsign W07BM, broadcasting on VHF channel 7.
+Originally licensed to and serving Cookeville, Tennessee, the station began its first incarnation on July 1, 1982 under the callsign W07BM, broadcasting on VHF channel 7.
 It was originally a religious independent station owned by the First Baptist Church of Cookeville.
 Transmission of the station originated from a tower on South Walnut Street in downtown Cookeville.
 Programming aired on W07BM originally consisted of televised church services, classified advertising, city council meetings, and some syndicated programming.

+Relocation to southern Kentucky

-Sometime around 1991, the owners of the station filed to sell the station and to relocate the station to the Bowling Green-Glasgow, Kentucky area.
-The station then changed hands to their current owners.
+Sometime around 1991, the owners of the station filed to sell the station and to relocate the station to the Bowling Green–Glasgow, Kentucky area.
 Once the relocation was complete, the station changed the callsign to W48BM on January 10, 1992.
+Construction of the new facility near Scottsville began in 1994.